 Working together, you will know how to work with your appetite instead of against it.
 You will learn to achieve satisfaction so you can eat it and forget it!
 Putting food back in its place as just one of the pleasures of life, rather than a source of stress.
 I want to empower you toward confidence and peace with food.

 My first nutrition course in college opened up my eyes to food as something that can influence our health and bodies in a myriad of amazing ways.
 I became and remained a health nut for the majority of my college career.
 For a long time I believed wholeheartedly that food, whenever possible, should be our prevention and "medicine."
 Those were not my best years--I walked a very thin line between health-minded and disordered in my eating.
 Orthorexia was probably an accurate unofficial diagnosis for my preoccupation with perfecting my diet and body.
 Luckily between my nutrition & dietetics degree and other life events, I was nudged back toward normal eating.
 Not everyone is so lucky.

 I'm a wife, mother of two, and share my home with two big dogs.
 I love training my dogs and hoping to start competing in obedience in the next year or two.

-Professionally, I wear many hats.
-I've been a Registered Dietitian, certified in the state of Washington, for nearly 15 years.
+Professionally, I've worn many hats.
+I've been a Registered Dietitian, certified in the state of Washington, for nearly 18 years.
 As such I've been a hospital dietitian, dialysis dietitian, and general outpatient dietitian.
-I've taught cooking classes for general health, for people with diabetes, and more.
-I’m also a Certified Intuitive Eating Counselor and use Intuitive Eating principles in my work with clients, but also many other tools.
-My goal for this blog and my local and online work is to coach individuals and families toward a healthier relationship with food so they can .
+I've taught cooking classes for general health, for people with diabetes, and many more.
+In addition to offering nutrition therapy in my private practice, I also run a support group for parents, teach online feeding classes and blog when inspiration hits.
+In my current work with clients I incorporate principles from Intuitive Eating, Eating Competence and Health at Every Size.